The airwaves are full of stories of economic recovery. One trumpeted recently has been the rapid recovery in housing, at least as measured in prices.

 The private-equity firm, which has spent more than $4 billion on 24,000 rental properties in the last year making it the largest buyer in the U.S., purchased the residences from Building and Land Technology, said Marcus Ridgway, chief operating officer of Invitation Homes, Blackstone’s single- family rental division.

-In the past twelve months, Blackstone has raised over $8 billion to buy up medium- and low-priced housing, while JP Morgan has initiated a fund to buy up to 5,000 homes.
+In the past 12 months Blackstone has raised over $8 billion to buy up medium and low priced housing, while JP Morgan has initiated a fund to buy up to 5,000 homes.
 Morgan Stanley has raised a billion dollars to buy up to 10,000 homes.